-4.4.7 The Overview and Scrutiny Committee, as an agreed work programme item, received a presentation from Head of Customer and Digital Services, Greg Arends, updating scrutiny Members on use of the Council's Website.O&S Committee - 17 December 2024 - Officer Presentation on the Council's Website Members were informed that the website had undergone many advancements since it was first introduced over 30 years ago.
+4.4.7 The Overview and Scrutiny Committee, as an agreed work programme item, received a presentation from Head of Customer and Digital Services, Greg Arends, updating scrutiny Members on use of the Council's Website.
+O&S Committee - 17 December 2024 - Officer Presentation on the Council's Website Members were informed that the website had undergone many advancements since it was first introduced over 30 years ago.
 The website had grown into a significant resource, now containing over 11 million words and more than 1,000 pages.
-Members provided a challenge to the accessibility and user friendliness of the current website and asked a series of questions and comments about possible future improvement of the meeting O&S Committee - Minutes of 17 December 2024 - SBC Website
+Members provided a challenge to the accessibility and user friendliness of the current website and asked a series of questions and comments about possible future improvement of the website and these can be found by following the link to the minutes of the meeting O&S Committee - Minutes of 17 December 2024 - SBC Website